-China bike-sharing firm Ofo in talks to raise $1 billion, led by SoftBank - sources
+China's Ofo in talks to raise $1 billion, led by SoftBank, sources say

 Ofo did not disclose its valuation in the last funding round.
 Dai Wei, Ofo's founder and CEO, had said in April the firm was valued at upwards of $2 billion.

 Mobike's valuation reached around $2.7 billion-$3.0 billion after the June funding round, according to three sources close to the startup.
+And it is also open to raising new money, one of them said.

 Mobike declined to comment.